 A student who desires to have any material in the files altered or expunged on the grounds that such material is inaccurate or misleading, or that is being maintained in violation of their right of privacy or other rights, may request a hearing before a special committee.
 The committee will be composed of representatives of students, faculty, and administrators appointed by the University administration.
 The student will be given a full and fair opportunity to present evidence relevant to the issues presented during the hearing.
-The committee's decision will be made in writing within a reasonable period of time after the conclusion of the meeting.
+The committee's decision will be made in writing within a reasonable time period after the meeting.
 The committee's decisions may be appealed to the University administration and, if necessary, by means of a complaint filed with the United States Department of Education.